Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 37 - Web3 Decentralised App (DApp) Development with the Internet Computer/37.07 [Windows Users] Installation and Setup for Web3 Development/README.md

 When the page loads, enter your name and click the button.
 You should see a greeting displayed, indicating successful installation and setup for Internet Computer development.

 You are now ready to proceed to the next lesson and begin writing code for the Internet Computer.

+## Key Takeaways

+- Windows 10 version 2004 or above and 64-bit system are required for Internet Computer development.
+- Windows Subsystem for Linux (WSL) must be installed and configured properly.
+- Visual Studio Code with Motoko and Remote WSL extensions is essential for development.
+- Node.js version 16 and DFX must be installed within WSL to work with the Internet Computer.
+- The setup process includes creating a project directory, initializing a sample project, and deploying it locally using DFX.